 6 Lesser-Known Terms for Weather Phenomena

-With the summer storm season upon us in full force, you’re bound to hear emergency broadcasts, news reports, and videos of massive thunderstorms, with commentary and terminology you might not be familiar with.
+This summer, you’re bound to hear emergency broadcasts, news reports, and videos of massive thunderstorms, with commentary and terminology you might not be familiar with.
 Knowing what those words mean can tell you a lot more about what’s going on than just what’s shown on the screen.
 Here are six lesser-known terms that are associated with the storm season.

 Directly translated from Spanish, “derecho” means “straight,” and, fittingly, straight-line wind damage is a defining characteristic of this weather event.
 Derechos, like tornados, tend to accompany massive thunderstorms, and the storms that form them are frequently preceded by low, dark “shelf clouds” (arcus, as seen above).
 However, unlike tornadoes, the damage they cause is not from rotating wind or vortices.
 They’re formed by cold wind from thunderstorms being pushed downwards (a downburst) and rapidly spreading out in all directions once it hits the ground.
 This blast can lead to major damage over a large area.